zio/zio-metrics-connectors/docs/metrics/metric-reference.md

 Typical quantiles for observation are `0.5` (the median) and the `0.95`.
 Quantiles are very good for monitoring Service Level Agreements.

-The ZMX API also allows summaries to be configured with an error margin `e`.
+The ZIO Metrics API also allows summaries to be configured with an error margin `e`.
 The error margin is applied to the count of values, so that a quantile `q` for a set of size `s` resolves to value `v` if the number `n` of values less or equal to `v` is `(1 -e)q * s <= n <= (1+e)q`.